wbond/certbuilder/docs/api.md

 > >
 > > See the definition of asn1crypto.x509.Extension to determine the
 > > appropriate object type for a given extension.
 Extensions are marked
-> > as critical when RFC5280 or RFC6960 indicate so.
+> > as critical when RFC 5280 or RFC 6960 indicate so.
 If an extension is
 > > validly marked as critical or not (such as certificate policies and
 > > extended key usage), this class will mark it as non-critical.
 >